Phaedra Parks Divorce: Apollo Nida Wants To Stay Married Despite Getting Engaged

 Phaedra Parks has been very private about her divorce from Apollo Nida.
 Phaedra hasn’t really talked about it on The Real Housewives of Atlanta because she wanted to protect her sons and she wanted it to be a private matter between herself and Apollo Nida.
 Parks didn’t even talk about the divorce possibly being finalized before rumors surfaced that Apollo was already engaged to another woman.
 So when Phaedra decided to visit Andy Cohen on Watch What Happens Live this week, he wanted to get an update on their relationship.

 According to a new Bravo report, Phaedra Parks is now revealing that things are going well between them, as they can be cordial for the sake of the children.
 But Parks reveals that she still wants to get divorced, even though Nida is telling the courts that he wants to stay married.
 He could want to keep the marriage going because he wants equal custody of the children and he may want some of Phaedra’s house.
-At present time, Apollo has served two and a half years out of an eight-year sentence.
+At the present time, Apollo has served two and a half years out of an eight-year sentence.

 Tune in to #WWHL tonight to see my girl @porsha4real rock the clubhouse #FrickandFrack ????